|

 Epitopes are regions on molecules that specifically bind antibodies

-(see rotating protein molecule on home page).
-With
+(see rotating protein molecule on Home page).

 protein epitopes, antibodies are key tools for investigating: